10 Ways Your Weight Can Affect Your Sex Life

 And Just 10 Pounds Can Make a Huge Impact

 You don't have to feel daunted or overwhelmed if you have a significant amount of weight to lose.
 Just losing 10 pounds can improve your sex life because it will free up testosterone that you need to climax and get aroused.
 But even if you don't lose weight, just making changes to your diet and adding more fruits and veggies can create more satisfying sexual experiences for yourself.
 "I've noted that very often when patients start to take better care of themselves, they also report a substantial increase in their interest in sex," says Dr. Martin Binks, Ph.D., a clinical psychologist and director of behavioral health at Duke University's Diet and Fitness Center in Durham, N.C.
 "I think participation in a healthy lifestyle really helps, even if you don't lose the extra pounds."
-Don't you think it's quite the coincidence that this list of 20 Foods to Supercharge Your Sex Drive are all healthy?!
+Don't you think it's quite the coincidence that this list of foods that increase your sex drive are all healthy?!